mheesakkers/sketch-plugin-skew/README.md

 #### Install from repo

-1. Download the latest *.zip and unzip
+1. <a href="https://github.com/mheesakkers/sketch-plugin-skew/archive/master.zip">Download the latest *.zip and unzip</a>
 2. Double click on the .sketchplugin
 3. If all went well Sketch just installed the plugin!`